Tensors are recursive cubes all the way down

 This model aligns with how we slice data in PyTorch or NumPy.
 For a 5D tensor with shape (batch, time, channel, height, width), common operations map cleanly:

-tensor[0]picks one 4D block from the batch.tensor[:, :, :, h, w]drills through time at one pixel.tensor[:, 0, :, :, :]takes the first frame of each video.
+tensor[0]picks one 4D block from the batch.tensor[:, :, :, h, w]selects one spatial position across batch, time, and channels.tensor[:, 0, :, :, :]takes the first frame of each video.

 The hierarchical framing helps you debug reshape errors by making it explicit whether your dimensions multiply correctly.
 If tensor.reshape(32, 8, -1) fails, you can reason about it as "I have 32 outer blocks, each containing 8 sub-blocks, and I want to flatten everything inside each sub-block."
 The numbers either multiply correctly or they do not.